The Cell Programming Language

 Cell is a domain-specific programming language designed to integrate with your language of choice in order to provide a number of features that have no equivalent in more conventional languages.

-It offers, among other things, a very flexible, entirely structural type system; deterministic, repeatable execution; support for reactive programming; the ability to use relations to store data; transactions and propagation of undefined values for error handling; and ortogonal persistence.
+It offers, among other things, a very flexible, entirely structural type system; deterministic, repeatable execution; support for reactive programming; the ability to use relations to store data; transactions and propagation of undefined values for error handling; and orthogonal persistence.

 Cell's most important new language construct is automata, which come in two flavors: relational automata and reactive ones.
-For a high-level description of them, head to the overview section.

 The Cell compiler is open source software, and all source code is available on github.

 06 Sep 2018: Version 0.2 of Cell ➞ Java compiler released.

 25 Apr 2018: Version 0.1 of Cell ➞ Java compiler released.

 26 Feb 2018: Version 0.1 of Cell ➞ C# compiler released.